Censorship in India: Press

-The Indian press does not enjoy extensive freedom.
-In 2023, it was ranked 140 in the Press Freedom Index, published by Reporters Without Borders.
 In 1975, the Indira Gandhi government imposed censorship of press during The Emergency; the day after, the Bombay edition of The Times of India in its obituary column carried an entry that reads, "D.E.M O'Cracy beloved husband of T.Ruth, father of L.I.Bertie, brother of Faith, Hope and Justica expired on 26 June".
 It was removed at the end of emergency rule in March 1977.